Delnegend/Animation2NotAVIFs/README.md

   - Run `python run-me.py`
   - Output file(s) will be in `output` folder

+- Notes:
+  - Height is limited to 1080px because having a high resolution is possible, but not practice.

 - Browser support

   |         | Chrome | Firefox          | Edge | Brave | Vivaldi | Opera |